JuliusLongmind/BetterQuesting_langfile_creator/README.md

-# BetterQuesting langfile creator for Sea Block Rustic Water
+# BetterQuesting langfile creator for Seablock Rustic Water
 Little tool to localize BetterQuesting quest book

 By calling ./lang_creator.py -l <lang> you can generate an en_US.lang file, and an empty .lang file for locaizing quests to your language and modify the DefaultQuests.json from ~/.minecraft/config/betterquesting dir.